r2dbc/r2dbc.github.io/drivers.md

         .username(SERVER.getUsername())
         .build();

+    /**
+     *  Using the configuration details, create a ConnectionFactory.
+     */
     private final PostgresqlConnectionFactory connectionFactory = new PostgresqlConnectionFactory(this.configuration);

     /**
-     * The SPI needs an R2DBC ConnectionFactory instance to create a connection and run tests.
+     * The TCK needs a ConnectionFactory to create a connection and run all of its tests.
      */
     @Override
     public PostgresqlConnectionFactory getConnectionFactory() {